 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains corn flour which may be problematic for cats who suffer from corn food allergies.
+Allergen alert: This product contains fish oil and corn flour which may be problematic for cats who suffer from seafood or corn food allergies.

 Using the calculations provided by the AAFCO, Hill's Prescription Diet A/d Canine/Feline has approximately 115 calories per 100g (33 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.